casy1996/Friendy/README.md

 * Redis

 ## Features
-Users can create a secure account wtih encrypted password. <br>
+Users can create a secure account with encrypted password. <br>
 Users can login and out with changes made on the profile persist between sessions. <br>
 Users can perform full CRUD functionality with events created by said user. <br>
 Users can join events and view all joined and created events on a 'my events'.<br>